12 Surefire Ways to Manage a Remote Team Efficiently [with Real-Life Examples]How to

 Not having the right tools to support your workflow is the biggest problem for remote teams.
 As a manager, you have the responsibility to equip your team with the right tools to help the team work efficiently.

-There are tools available for task management, time tracking, reporting, communication, and collaboration.
+There are tools available for task management, time tracking, remote desktop activity tracking, reporting, communication, and collaboration.
 There are all-in-one project management systems out there that bring all these aspects of remote working together to simplify things for distributed teams.
 You can pick according to your team's requirements and let your teamwork productively.

 The one thing that helped us effortlessly switch to remote work was the fact that we had technology by our side.
 We had the right tools available for our team, which helped them stay connected for everything, from task requirements to reporting, communication, and reviewing.